-Getting to Know the Course and Exam
+Getting to Know the AP Biology Course

 The key document for each AP course is the course and exam description.
-Start by reviewing it to understand the objectives and expectations of the AP course and exam.
+Start by reviewing it to understand the objectives and expectations of the course and exam.

 AP Biology curricular requirements: